slampalo/misc/cheatsheet.md

 3. Why zsh?
     - it fits the POSIX (Portable Operating System Interface) standard, the portability of programs to different UNIX variants is guaranteed.
     - more interactive
-    - more plugins (Oh-my-zsh has a large community of contributors and users, you may find a bunch of useful tools in it.)
+    - more plugins (Oh-my-ZSH has a large community of contributors and users, you may find a bunch of useful tools in it.)

 ---